TLScontact: appointments, login, centres, tracking, fees & support for Schengen visas

 Yes.
 Travel medical insurance is mandatory for all Schengen visa applications.
 TLScontact checks that an insurance certificate is included, while the consulate verifies that it meets Schengen requirements (coverage, amount, validity).

-With over 11 years of experience in travel insurance brokerage, Antoine has worked with every major player in the industry: insurers, tour operators, brokers, and distributors.
-He has analyzed hundreds of policies, compared guarantees, exclusions, deductibles, and pricing, and thoroughly studied customer feedback regarding claims and reimbursements.
-Holding an MBA in Economics and Finance, he also cofounded two insurtech companies specializing in travel insurance before launching HelloSafe, with a clear mission: bringing transparency and expert insight to a market that is often opaque.
-Today, he leverages his unique expertise to guide travelers, offering reliable comparisons, practical advice, and precise recommendations to help them find the best travel insurance tailored to their real needs.
+With over 11 years of travel insurance brokerage experience, Antoine has collaborated with all stakeholders in the sector: insurers, tour operators, brokers, and distributors.
+He has analyzed hundreds of contracts, compared guarantees, exclusions, deductibles, and prices, and thoroughly studied client feedback on claims and reimbursements.
+A graduate with an MBA in economics and finance, he also co-founded two insurtechs specializing in travel insurance before launching HelloSafe, with a clear mission: to bring transparency and expertise to an often opaque market.
+Today, he puts his unique experience at the service of travelers, offering reliable comparisons, practical advice, and precise recommendations to identify the best travel insurance, adapted to real needs.

 On the same topic